 The traditional approach towards sustainability primarily focuses on a company’s internal processes and how it creates products.
 However, the environmental impact of this take-make-dispose model is not favorable.
 Instead, it is essential to adopt an approach that seeks to minimize natural resources from creation to recycling of products.

 Here we’ll look at the sustainable product life cycle and how IoT environmental impact extends to each stage.

 Certain agricultural practices such as growing, harvesting, and processing result in waste of resources.
+And IoT can help solve this problem.
+Farming is actually one of the most known applications of IoT in agriculture.
 Farmers can use IoT and environmental sensors to collect data to; detect leakages, optimize irrigation systems, and identify when, where, and how to apply fertilizers and fumigants.
 These sustainable practices not only benefit the environment but also influence stakeholders’ decisions.
 For example, companies and investors can use ESG software to make investment decisions based on the environmental, social, and governance impact of specific organizations.